Skip to content

 A data logger is a compact, battery-powered device that records data over time.
 In HVAC, that data is usually temperature, humidity, or air pressure, and sometimes even voltage or CO₂ levels.

-They help detect issues that aren’t always visible during a one-off inspection.
-Instead of relying on a single reading from a thermometer or gauge, you get a full picture of what's happening over time.
+They help detect issues that simply aren’t visible during a 30-minute inspection.
+Instead of relying on a single reading from a thermometer or gauge while you are standing there, you get a full 24/7 picture of what's happening over time.

 📈 Why Use a Data Logger in HVAC Work?